Heat Index in the 90′s with Storms Possible This Afternoon

 Warm temperatures continue through the week

-TODAY: Partly sunny to mostly cloudy, warm and muggy.
-A chance for showers and thunderstorms this afternoon.
-Some storms could become strong to severe.
-High: 90°.
-Wind: S 5-10 mph.

-TONIGHT: Warm and muggy.
-A chance for showers and thunderstorms.
-Some possibly strong to severe this evening.
-Low: 75°.
-Wind: SW 5-10 mph.

-MONDAY: Partly sunny, muggy and not as warm.
-A chance for showers and thunderstorms.
-High: 87°.
-Wind: S 5-10 mph.
+MONDAY: Mostly cloudy, chance for afternoon showers and thunderstorms.
+High: 88°.
+Wind: S/NW 5-15 mph.

 Copyright 2020 KWQC.
 All rights reserved.